 Topic: Middle East Conflict

-The Palestinian-Israeli talks stalled in September 2010 over disagreements on Israeli settlement construction in the West Bank.
-Palestinians said they would not resume negotiations unless the construction stopped.
+The Palestine-Israeli talks stalled in September 2010 over disagreements on Israeli settlements’ construction in the West Bank.
+Palestinians said they would not resume negotiations unless the building stopped.

 Add to blog